 For minimal word tattoos, go for a font that connects each letter for a more cohesive and smooth look.
 Curved lines in the font also make the tattoo feel more delicate and minimal.

-Minimal phrases or word tattoos don’t have to use thin lines to achieve the correct look.
-This tattoo uses thicker lines, but the feminine font keeps it feeling light.
+Minimal phrases or word tattoos don’t have to use thin lines to achieve the desired look.
+This tattoo uses thicker lines, but the delicate font keeps it feeling light.

 Word or phrase tattoos make for great minimal tattoos because they don’t require much detail.
 Choose an easy-to-read font with small, subtle detailing to keep it feeling simple and minimal.